mushfiq7297/typescript_task/README.md

 It helps one write better, cleaner, and more scalable code from day one.

 <h1>#The difference between any, unknown, and never types in TypeScript.</h1>
-Absolutely!
-Here's a well-structured **non-tabular explanation** of the difference between `any`, `unknown`, and `never` in TypeScript — perfect for narrative-style blog content:

 ---